alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Internal Stakeholders
 ~~~~~~~~~~~~~~~~~~~~~~

-Internal stakeholders are those individuals or departments closely related to the organization
+Internal stakeholders are the people and departments within the organization that rely on the payroll function to operate
-that the payroll department is serving.
-This group includes employers, employees and other
+effectively.
+They form the core audience served by payroll and include employees who depend on accurate and timely
+compensation, employers who oversee workforce management, and other internal teams—such as human resources, finance,
+and operations—that collaborate closely with payroll for data sharing, planning, and compliance.
+These stakeholders play a
-departments in the organization.
+direct role in shaping how payroll services are delivered and supported across the organization.

 **Employers** - Management may require certain information from payroll to make sound
 business decisions.